117 series: From special rapid service to withdrawal and reassignment

 After the arrival of the 221 series in the Keihanshin region, the maximum speed of special rapid trains was increased to 115 km/h as of the March 10, 1990, timetable.
 That year, all 117 series cars underwent improvement to their brakes to accommodate this new operating speed.
 As new 221 series cars entered service, there was an excess of 117 cars, and as the speed of most special rapid services was further increased to 120 km/h, 117s were reassigned to other lines.
 The 300 subseries entered service on the Fukuchiyama Line, while shortened consists began running on the Nara Line, Kosei Line, Kusatsu Line, and on the Sanyō Main Line in the Okayama area on the Sunliner service.
 Cars which became surplus due to the use of shorter configurations were converted into the 115 series 3500 subseries.
 This was the first reduction in the number of 117 series cars.

 117 series cars retained in special rapid service were used only in early morning and late night runs because of their 115 km/h limit and door configuration.
 With the appearance of the 223 series in the May 11, 1999, timetable, capable of operating at 130 km/h between Nishi-Akashi and Kusatsu, 117 series trains were withdrawn from special rapid service.
 A year later, 221 series cars were also removed from this service.

 In 2000, due to use of the newer 221 series, some 117 series trains were withdrawn from Tambaji rapid service on the Fukuchiyama Line and reassigned to Hineno Depot for operation on the Wakayama Line.
-Again in 2001, 117 series cars were replaced by 221 series units on Miyako rapid service on the Nara Line.
+Again in 2001, 117 series cars were replaced by 221 series units on Miyako rapid service yon the Nara Line.
 In 2005, 100 subseries intermediate cars were reassigned to the Shimonoseki Administrative Office, and later two sets of 300 subseries trains were also sent there to operate in the region on the Sanyō Main Line.